Charleston Family Lawyer

 • Physical cruelty

 Proving fault-based grounds can be stressful for both parties and often increases the rancor of a divorce; it could also be especially difficult when you have children.
 Separating for a year may be the best option for many couples.
-A Mount Pleasant attorney from our firm could help you develop child support and custody agreements that allow you to maintain separate households and still have meaningful relationships with your children.
+A Charleston attorney from our firm could help you develop child support and custody agreements that allow you to maintain separate households and still have meaningful relationships with your children.

 Resolving Issues Concerning Child Custody